 Benton County was first created on January 3, 1835, from parts of Pettis and Greene counties and named for Thomas Hart Benton, United States Senator.

 The county “offices” were initially held in a home near Bledsoe’s Ferry, which was doing a brisk business.
 In 1836, the Gazetteer of Missouri described the new “town,” which was then referred to as “Osage” or “New Town” in promising terms, including plans for a great hotel, mills, warehouses, and merchants, as well as predicting a population of several thousand over the next five years.

 Town lots for Warsaw were first sold in February 1838, and the town slowly began to grow.
 The first Benton County Courts met in various homes in the area but a new site was soon chosen at the corner of Washington and Van Buren Streets (where the county jail now stands.)
 Money was raised for a new “temporary” courthouse building through lot sales and a 20’x 30’ log building was constructed.
 Two years later, construction on a permanent two-story courthouse began.
 The new structure cost $4,500 and county officials began to occupy the new building in 1842.
 The following year, the City of Warsaw was officially incorporated.

 Though most accepted that “Osage” would be Benton County’s new county seat, nearby Fristoe and other small trading centers fought for the County Seat designation, delaying the selection for two years.
-Finally, Warsaw was the made official county seat on January 7, 1837.
+Finally, Warsaw was the made official county seat in 1843.
 Though there is no written record of how the town’s name was chosen, it is believed that it was named after Poland’s capital city, in honor of Polish General and Patriot Tadeusz Kosciusko.
 Adamson Cornwall was both the first merchant and postmaster.